ishifoev/100-days-of-code/r1-log.md

 **Thoughts** I feel good, that understand more things, that I do every day.

 **Link to Work** [Sum of Linked Lists] (https://github.com/ishifoev/CodeChalenge-JS/tree/main/Round7/day-63)

+### R1D64 Mar 27, 2022

+**Today Progress** Permutations
+Write a function that takes in an array of unique integers and returns an array of all permutations of those integers in no particular order.
+If the input array is empty, the function should return an empty array.

+**Thoughts** I feel good, that understand more things, that I do every day.

+**Link to Work** [Sum of Linked Lists] (https://github.com/ishifoev/CodeChalenge-JS/tree/main/Round7/day-64)